 Email has been proven to be a tremendously powerful real estate marketing tool.
 In fact, it’s the No. 1 way people share content with their friends and family members.
 Additionally, this 2012 survey shows 77 percent of consumers want to receive emails from companies they have an interest in.

-In this article, I’ll go through four great real estate email marketing ideas to help you generate new leads, convert those leads into clients and stay “top of mind” with your entire database.
+In this article, I’ll go through four great real estate email marketing ideas to help you generate new leads, convert those leads into clients, customize your marketing to fit your brand, and stay “top of mind” with your entire database.

 1. Provide value with an e-newsletter